autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

    - The validator's state is changed from `paused` to `active`.

 The validator is active, able to accept new stake delegations, and once again eligible for selection to the consensus committee.

+## Validator commission rate change

+A validator operator can modify its validator commission rate from the global default rate set for the validator on initial registration  (see Reference [Genesis, `delegationRate`](/reference/genesis/#configautonity-object)) by submitting a commission rate change request to the Autonity Network.

+Commission rate changes are subject to the same temporal [unbonding period](/concepts/staking/#unbondingperiod) constraint as staking transitions.
+This gives the stake delegator protection from validator commission rate changes intra-epoch.

+The process is:

+- The validator operator entity submits a commission rate change request transaction to the Autonity Protocol Public APIs, calling the [`changeCommissionRate()`](/reference/api/aut/#changecommissionrate) function, submitting the transaction from the account used to register the validator (validator `treasury` account) and passing in the validator identifier address and the new commission rate in basis points (bps).
+- Transaction processed and committed to state:
+   - The commission rate change request is tracked in memory and the [unbonding period](/concepts/staking/#unbondingperiod) lock constraint begins.
+   - The rate change is applied at the end of the epoch in which the unbonding period expires as the last block of the epoch is finalised.

+Note that on a successful call the `changeCommissionRate `function emits a `CommissionRateChange` event, logging the validator identifier address and the new rate value.
+This allows a stake delegator to listen for upcoming commission rate changes.
+The effective block of the commission rate change can then be calculated from data points: the `changeCommissionRate` transaction commit block number, and the network `unbondingPeriod` and `epochPeriod` values.